-A: In short - no!
-We've searched and searched for examples of someone successfully deep frying a turducken and have found nothing.
+A: In short - we do not recommend!
+We've searched for examples of someone successfully deep frying a turducken and have found very few.
 It seems the absence of a cavity does not allow the oil to get inside and what seems to always happen is the turducken burns on the outside and remains raw on the inside.
 We do not recommend attempting this.

 A: Yes.
-Ask the hotel, restaurant, or caterer who is hosting your event if their food wholesaler carries The Original Turducken.
-Some of our main wholesalers include Sysco, GFS, Hardy Foods, Federated Co-op and Macdonalds Consolidated.
+Ask the hotel, restaurant, or caterer who is hosting your event if their food wholesaler carries Echelon Foods turduckens.
+Some of our main wholesalers include Sysco, GFS and Federated Co-op.

 For special orders of 6 or more turduckens please contact us directly and we'll make the necessary arrangements with you.
 Contact us at email@example.com or toll-free at 1-877-462-3188 and we'll help you out.